 If you decide to go this route, consider buying shares in low-cost mutual funds that invest in a wide variety of popular companies without putting too much money in volatile stocks.
 With mutual funds, your money is invested with others in a pool of investments designed to mirror or beat the overall stock market or a specific index.
 You'll find no shortage of financial companies offering mutual fund options, including Vanguard, Fidelity, T. Rowe Price, and Franklin Templeton Investments.

 Many of these funds are passively managed and have ultra-low fees.
 Even funds that seek to “beat the market,” or do better than the overall stock average, often have relatively low expense ratios.

 If your investing timeline is short, avoid putting all of your money in index funds.
 Even half of your total may be too much.
 But investing in the stock market this way will usually be a boost to your savings.

 An increasing number of investors have been finding success through platforms such as Lending Club and Prosper, which allow individuals to lend money to others who are seeking loans to pay off debt without the use of a bank.
 Peer-to-peer (P2P) lending is generally less risky than stocks, but it’s possible to get returns that are higher than bank savings or even bonds.
 This can be a great source of passive income.

 Long-Term Options (Beyond 10 Years)

 If you can afford to leave your investments alone for a decade or more, you should.
 Long-term investing almost always performs better than short-term investing.
 It also allows investors to take more risks.
-For those looking to minimize their tax liability, retirement accounts offer significant tax breaks for those who don't touch their investments for multiple decades.
+For those looking to minimize their tax liability, retirement accounts offer significant tax breaks for investors who don't touch their money for multiple decades.